easyise/eiseXLSX/README.md

 eiseXLSX
 ========

-Simple XLSX file data read-write library
+Easy XLSX file data read-write library

 This class was designed for server-side manipulations with uploaded spreadsheets in Microsoft® Excel™ 2007-2011-2013 file format – OpenXML SpereadsheetML.